 Light Opera of New Jersey

 PO Box 344, Millington, 908-903-0702.
 Most performances at St. Mark's Episcopal Church, 140 S. Finley Ave., Basking Ridge.
 Specializes in shows featuring staged and costumed highlights of (light) opera and musical theater as well as full scale productions.

 Livingston Symphony Orchestra

-Four concert series takes place Nov.-May at Livingston High School auditorium, 30 Robert Harp Dr., Livingston, 7:30pm.
+Four concert series takes place Nov.-May at Livingston High School Auditorium, 30 Robert Harp Dr., Livingston, 7:30pm.
 Student winner of annual concerto competition held in Dec. (open to ages 14-21) performs as a soloist with the orchestra in the spring.
 For advance ticket purchase, call 973-980-1809 or email firstname.lastname@example.org.
 Under 12 free with adult.

 555 Valley Rd., West Orange, 973-395-5551.
 Intimate Sunday concerts feature renowned local jazz artists.
-7pm.
-Advance tickets or at the door.
-See Theater for complete listing and theatre events.
+Purchase advance tickets or at the door.
+See Theatre for Mainstage events and playwrights's reading series.

 Lyrica Chamber Music

 Presbyterian Church of Chatham Township, 240 Southern Blvd., Chatham Twp., 973-309-1668.
 Concerts are held on Sundays at 3pm.
-Sept.-May subscriptions; single tickets; students are free.
-Outreach program for school groups and special needs children.
+Sept.-April subscriptions; single tickets; students are free.
+Outreach program for school groups.

 Mason Gross School of the Arts